 Katie Carter, MRTI lead staff, pointed out a few flaws with the proposal but also gave it a boost by saying, “This might be a good compromise for how we can fill in some of the holes in MRTI’s work but also make a statement and also allow us to continue” with some engagement.

-“I have watched the coal industry ravish my state … literally pulling the mountains apart to ending any chance for generational wealth for the people, and I urge you, I'm begging you, begging you, commissioners, to listen to the YAADs,” she said.
+“I have watched the coal industry ravish my state … literally pulling the mountains apart to ending any chance for generational wealth for the people, and I urge you, I'm begging you, begging you, commissioners, to listen to the YAADs,” they said.
 “We don't have a future if there is no planet, and if we are the future, can you listen to us in the present, please?”

 Earlier that afternoon, the stage was set for debate when Environmental and Climate Justice Committee Moderator Samuel Roberts introduced ENV-06 near the beginning of the plenary and asked for MRTI to come forward to address the report.